RyanJWallis/RyanJWallis.github.io/_posts/25-07-10-Spatial_Transcriptomics.md

 I then moved into R where I explored transcript expression across different regions by generating a range of visualisations and quantiations.

-This is part of a large ongoing project, exploring spatial data across differing multi-omics datasets.
+This is part of a large, ongoing project, exploring spatial data across differing multi-omics datasets.

 <img src="https://RyanJWallis.github.io/assets/img/Spatial_Transcript.png" class="mx-auto d-block">